DeadKennedyx/UsualSuspect/README.md

 track_usual_suspect_login
 ```

-To check for suspicious password change after login you can add this in the controller and method the user password is updated:
+To check for suspicious password change after login you can add this in the controller and method where the user password is updated:
 ```
 current_user.check_for_suspicious_password_change(session[:usual_suspect_session_token])
 ```